Where Wooden Boat People can get together.

 However I do moderate the posts closely so only wooden boat related subjects are allowed.

-Like the best forums we do try to stick to the specific subject of wooden boats.
+Like the best forums we do try to stick to the specific subject of wooden boats for boat people.

 Websites